Draw freehand shapes and annotate diagrams

 - In the Sketch editor theme, click again on Freehand in the toolbar on the left.

-Tip: Freehand drawing also works on mobile devices, using your finger to tap and draw instead of the mouse.
+Tip: Freehand drawing also works on mobile devices, using your finger or a smart pen to tap and draw instead of the mouse.

 Add a label to your freehand shape